akarve/bipsea/README.md

 > In general, you _should not use a wallet seed with funds in it_.
 > In any case, fresh seeds are free and easy to generate with bipsea.

-The master key then uses the BIP-32 derivation tree with a clever twist: the derivation path includes a purpose code (`83696968'`) followed by an _application_ code.
+The master key is then derived according to BIP-32 hierarchical deterministic wallets with a clever twist: the derivation path includes a purpose code (`83696968'`) followed by an _application_ code.
 In this way, each unique derivation path produces unique, independent, and secure _derived entropy_ as a pure function of the master private key and derivation path.